-While soaking in a pool of a wellness center I actually caught myself thinking “even if you don´t get to see the authentic face of the country, being a carefree tourist feels great“.
-I mean, seriously, this gym in the jungle though!!!
-It motivated even me!!!
+While soaking in a pool of a wellness center I actually caught myself thinking “even if you don´t get to see the authentic face of the country, being a carefree tourist often feels great“.
+I mean, seriously, this gym in the jungle though!
+It motivated even me!
 I ended up working out EVERY DAY – and for the record, it´s the only vacation I even considered going to the gym [lol].
-So that´s already a reason to experience the Riviera Maya.
+So that´s already a reason enough to visit Riviera Maya.
 No wonder, most people never leave resorts during their stay.
 We all should indulge ourselves every once in a while, why not?!

 Mexico: Yes or No?!

 Definitely yes.
 I already caught a magical-mysterious vibe of this country while reading Carlos Castaneda´s “The Teachings of Don Juan” on the plane.
 And my only regret is – I wish I had more time to explore the Mayan sites, but it was simply impossible just in one week.